 2) "Filter Freq.
-(Hz)" The filter frequency markings surrounding these rotary controls (one in each Channel Section) are for reference purposes and are generally accurate to within 1/3 octave or better.
+(Hz)" The filter frequency markings surrounding this rotary control are for reference purposes and are generally accurate to within 1/3 octave or better.
 If you would like to select the filter cutoff frequency with a higher level of precision, consult the chart in Appendix B (page 15).

-Tuning Hint: If you are using the M700/5 to drive a subwoofer system ("LP" mode), and component satellite speaker systems ("HP" mode), 80 Hz is a good baseline "Filter Freq.
+Tuning Hint: If you are using the M400/4 to drive a subwoofer system ("LP" mode), a component satellite speaker system ("HP" mode) or both, 80 Hz is a good baseline "Filter Freq.
 (Hz)" setting.
 After properly adjusting the "Input Sens.", as outlined in Appendix A (page 14), you can fine tune the "Filter Freq.
 (Hz)" control to achieve the desired system frequency response.